sazzadtomal/banglashoppersManualTest/README.md

-# Manual Testing Documentation
+# Manual Testing Documentation for Banglashoppers

-This repository contains manual testing documentation for [Project Name].
+This repository contains manual testing documentation for [Banglashoppers](https://www.banglashoppers.com/).
 The testing process was done using an Excel sheet, which contains test scenarios, test cases, bug reports, test reports, and test metrics.

 ## Table of Contents
 1. [Overview](#overview)